Mixed Reality Studio at ACE Chalmers × Chalmers Next Labs Urban Analytics

 - Testing participatory planning approaches

-- Creating new forms of communication and decision-support tools
+- Developing new forms of communication and decision-support tools

-This collaboration aims to bridge research, technology, and practice—turning data into shared experiences and enabling more informed, inclusive, and innovative urban development.
+This collaboration aims to bridge research, technology, and practice—transforming data into shared experiences and enabling more informed, inclusive, and innovative urban development.